epimorphics/elda/docs/E1.3.0-SNAPSHOT/index.md

 This example displays all available properties.

-Decisions about which datasets to display, which end-points (*i.e.*, URL patterns) display which resources, how resources are displayed, and other design choices are all encoded in the LDA configuration file.
+Decisions about which datasets to display, which end-points ( *ie*, URL patterns) display which resources, how resources are displayed, and other design choices are all encoded in the LDA configuration file.
 The [LDA